 - digital accounts (email, social media, online investments, Amazon, PayPal, eBay)

 Do not let that sense of urgency fade away.
 Before that moment passes, take the time to get your estate planning in order and save yourself and loved ones the stress that comes from being unprepared.
-If you have any questions, please feel free to give us a call.
+If you have any questions, please feel free to contact us or give us a call.